 The Coleman Bottle top burner is a lightweight and portable stove option.
 It’s super convenient especially if you’re already transporting the propane tanks.
 It puts out a respectable 10,000 BTU’s.
 We like the simplicity of the system.
 At under 3 lbs (not including the gas canister) its truly a portable backpacking stove.
 It also has a built in wind baffles so windy days won’t be a problem with this burner.
-Its our pick for #3 Winner because its not designed to cook for large groups, though you could manage with more than one of them.
+Its my pick for #3 Winner because its not designed to cook for large groups, though you could manage with more than one of them.

 WOOD BURNING STOVES

 EcoZoom Versa Camping Stove